 Who Enjoys the Benefits?

-When dual-enrollment programs first started, the primary recipients of the benefits were high-achieving students, hand-picked by high school faculty and administrators for the programs.
+When dual-enrollment programs first started, the primary recipients of the benefits were high-achieving students, hand-picked by high school faculty, and administrators for the programs.
 However, Inside Higher Ed reported a number of years ago that studies show these programs offer similar benefits to students who may not be as academically inclined.
-Dual-enrollment programs have been linked to a higher high school graduation rates and increase the likelihood that students will enroll in an institution of higher education.
+Dual-enrollment programs have been linked to higher high school graduation rates and increase the likelihood that students will enroll in an institution of higher education.